AJ Towse

-AJ Towse (born 19 August 2003) is a professional Rugby League player who plays in the position, for the Leigh Leopards in the Betfred SuperLeague.
+AJ Towse (born 19 August 2003) is a professional rugby league footballer who plays as a er for the Leigh Leopards in the Betfred SuperLeague.

 He formerly played for York RLFC and started his career at amateur Club Heworth ARLFC as a Junior.
 Later he represented the North-East Universities 2021 and played in the Universities Origin game for the North in the same year.

 He is also a freelance Web Designer and has a degree in Computer Science from York St. John University.

 Playing career

 Towse was born in York and is a product of amateur club Heworth ARLFC, having played Rugby League from the age of 11 and latterly the York City Knights Excel Program, having represented them at U16's.